 It's simple: the global meat market is expected to double in the next 20 years.
-That means that even if half or more of all "conventional" meat products are replaced by vegan and cellular ones, the number of animals being slaughtered, on land and sea, would remain close to what it now is--an unprecedented 50,000,000,000-150,000,000,000 per year.
+That means that even if half or more of all "conventional" meat products are replaced by vegan and cellular ones, the number of animals being slaughtered would remain close to what it now is (an unprecedented 50,000,000,000 land mammals and avians, and one to three trillion sea animals per year).
 At best, in other words, the combined cellular meat and vegan markets will hold the current horrible rate of violence steady, by curtailing further increases.
 But that is all.

 After the AT Kearney report was released to the media in June 2019, we contacted Carsten Gerhardt, one of the authors of the report and a senior Kearney partner, and asked him whether our interpretation of the report's projection was correct--that the "disruption" of the meat market they predict will not substantially reduce the record number of animals now being killed.
 Gerhardt confirmed what we thought, saying in an email: "Yes, the number of animals killed will only decrease a little due to the overall increase [in the meat market] according to our research."

 Here, however, a further caution is in order.
 The findings by Kearney, like those of other industry groups investigating the future "protein" market, are based on market projections and informed guesswork.
 That means that we have no certain way of knowing whether the share of the market taken up by alternatives to conventional meat will in fact turn out to be 70%, 60%, 50%, 40%, or even less.
 Which means that, absent a more robust strategy in animal advocacy, 20 years from now it is entirely possible that the overall number of animals slaughtered each year will be more than it is today.

 For a more detailed discussion of the market forces driving this shell game, see other pages on the site, particularly our discussion of why clean mean isn't intended to replace meat from animals raised in "factory farms."